tomer8007/chromium-ipc-sniffer/README.md

 ## Limitations
 * Supports Chrome 80+ on 64-bit Windows only
+* Interfaces info are chromium version dependent, so running `--update-interfaces-info` is needed from time to time
+* Names of methods as shown in Wireshark is based on the chromium sources, and some mojom interfaces use unscrambled ordinals, which won't be resolved
 * Tested only on official, branded Chrome builds.
 Could theoretically work on other builds too, as well as other chromium-based browsers (Edge)
-* Names of methods as shown in Wireshark is based on the chromium sources, and some mojom interfaces use unscrambled ordinals, which won't be resolved
 * Parsing is not 100% complete, e.g unions/enums/maps are not fully supported

 ## FAQ